theorangewill/wordpress-theme/README.md

 ![post text tip](/img/texttip.png)
 ![post text tip](/img/texttipcommand.png)

-This is the template for the comments.
+This is the template for the comments:
 ![post comments](/img/comments.png)

 ### Page

-Page is another default post type from Wordpress and has a simple template:
+Page is another default Wordpress post type and has a simple template:
 ![page](/img/page.png)